 Mammalian hosts of T cruzi

-Livestock have occasionally been found to be infected with T cruzi, but the parasite is not known to affect the health of livestock.
-Birds, amphibians, and reptiles are naturally resistant to T cruzi infection; however, in some situations, birds may be important sources of blood meals for triatomines.
+Livestock have occasionally been found to be infected with T cruzi, but the parasite is not known to adversely affect their health.
+Birds, amphibians, and reptiles are naturally resistant to T cruzi infection.
+In some situations, however, birds may be important sources of blood meals for triatomines.